TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_3_gene_trees.md

 corresponding gene name to.
 See the [`Divvier documentation`](https://amoeba.msstate.edu/phylofisher/pdfs/divvier.pdf) for a thorough explanation of their contents.

-&& - These are standard RAxML output files for each gene that PhyloFisher has appended the corresponding gene name to.
-See the [`RAxML documentation`](https://amoeba.msstate.edu/phylofisher/pdfs/raxml.pdf) for a thorough explanation of their contents.
+&& - These are standard RAxML-ng output files for each gene that PhyloFisher has appended the corresponding gene name to.
+See the [`RAxML-ng documentation`](https://github.com/amkozlov/raxml-ng/wiki) for a thorough explanation of their contents.

 NOTE: For a detailed explanation of the methodology implemented in `sgt_constructor.py` see "Automated Filtering, Alignment, Trimming, and Gene Tree Construction."